sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/1000 - instruct/3000 - table-tips.md

 hidden: false
 ---

-Extracts table data from documents.

-For more information about how to write instructions (or "prompts") for the Table method's Description parameters, see [Best practices for prompt engineering with OpenAI](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api).
+This method extracts tables in a document based on your description of the table title and each of its column headers.

-**Tips** TODO REWRITE
+**Tips**

-- Partially extracted tables may not be accurately captured.
-Try extracting all columns to get the best results.
+- Try extracting all columns to get the best results.
+If you describe only a few of the columns, your results may be less accurate.

-- Try framing each description as the exact title and column headers in the table.
+- Try framing each description as the exact title and column headers in the table

-- You can improve results by being more specific:

-  - Budget column in the expense table

-  - Transaction amount column in the last column of the summary table

-  - Vehicle make (not model)
+- For more information about how to write instructions (or "prompts") for this method's Description parameters, see [Best practices for prompt engineering with OpenAI](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api).

 Examples